-For new writers, the process of pitching can be confusing and there’s not much information that clearly and helpfully explains what, exactly, a pitch is, and how it’s the basis of most journalistic writing.
+For new writers, the process of pitching can be confusing and there’s not much information that clearly and helpfully explains what, exactly, a query is, and how it’s the basis of most journalistic writing.
 This class will help demystify the process, specifically with an eye toward publishing food and travel stories.

 BASICS OF PITCHING CURRICULUM

 The class includes two group lessons and individualized feedback on one pitch per student.

 - Who do I send this pitch to?